SUMIT292005/NullClass-Tasks/README.md

 4.Adjust parameters as needed to experiment with the model.

+5. Running on Google Colab:

+        Upload your kaggle.json file for API authentication.

 Results:

 The model provides age predictions with reasonable accuracy and is optimized for resource-constrained environments.